gordicaleksa/slovenian-llm-eval/README.md

 ## Create Python environment

 You can reuse the above conda env `open-nllb`.
+Next up navigate to the root of the project and run `pip install -e .`

 If you encounter any issue please report immediately on Discord! :) We'll fix it quickly.

 ## Run translation